lucatume/wp-browser/README.md

 * Functional with `Filesystem`, `WPDb`, `WPLoader` and helper modules
 * Acceptance with `WPBrowser`, `WPDb` and helper modules

-Please note that defautl Codeception suite bootstrapping is available using the `codecept bootstrap` command.
+Please note that default Codeception suite bootstrapping is available using the `codecept bootstrap` command.
 The "Wpunit" suite is meant to be a middle ground between the simple unit tests of classes that are able to mock any dependency and do not rely on any WordPress defined class, method or function and those that do.

 #### bootstrap:pyramid